![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 I'd have to time and position the move as finely as possible, in order to avoid a mess.

 I then proceeded to take the next several curves at close to the ragged edge of me and Shadow's capabilities.
-Trying to build a blind zone between Jason and me to prevent him from mimicking my moves to take the curves.
+Trying to build a blind zone between Jason and myself, to prevent him from mimicking my moves to take the curves.
 I pushed Shadow to his limit.

 I knew of at least another couple bridges much like this one within 30 miles of here.